 Parallelism

-Elements in a stream are subdivised into subsets, which are processed in parallel (which may give a false impression of sequentiallity when the set is not big).
-Subsets may be subdivised themselves into subsets.
+Elements in a stream are subdivided into subsets, which are processed in parallel (which may give a false impression of sequentially when the set is not big).
+Subsets may be subdivided themselves into subsets.
 Processing of subsets is indeterminate.
 Subsets are then combined.

 Suitable cases for parallelism are: